Posted on 8 April 2026

 Author : Haya Assem

-Tax liability is the total amount of tax a business or individual owes to tax authorities, based on income, sales, payroll, or other taxable activities.
+A tax obligation is the total amount of tax owed by individuals and businesses to the relevant authorities, and it is determined based on income, sales, or taxable activities.

 Key Takeaways